Regulatory Updates

 What These Changes Mean for Manufacturers

-Taken together, MFDS Notice 2026-6 signals a decisive move toward a more structured, internationally harmonized regulatory environment.
-While compliance requirements have become more detailed, regulatory outcomes are now more predictable.
+Taken together, MFDS Notice 2026-6 and the February 2026 KGMP update signal a decisive move toward a more structured, internationally harmonized, and lifecycle-integrated regulatory environment in Korea.
+Compliance requirements have become more detailed, but regulatory outcomes are now more predictable.

 Preparing for Compliance Under Notice 2026-6

-To navigate the revised framework effectively, manufacturers should consider:
+To navigate the revised framework effectively, manufacturers should:

 Conclusion

-MFDS Notice 2026-6 represents a major step forward in modernizing Korea’s medical device regulatory system.
-By strengthening international alignment, formalizing review procedures, and expanding oversight of digital technologies, MFDS has created a more transparent and predictable pathway to market.
+MFDS Notice 2026-6, together with the February 2026 KGMP update, represents Korea’s most comprehensive medical device regulatory modernization in recent years.
+By strengthening international alignment through IMDRF standards, formalizing review and inspection procedures, and expanding oversight of digital and AI-enabled technologies, MFDS has created a more transparent and predictable pathway to market, but also a more demanding one.

 # #